Kitware/geowatch/docs/install_python_pyenv.rst

 .. code:: bash

-   pip install -e /path/to/watch-repo
+   pip install -e /path/to/geowatch-repo

 This is more commonly done as

 .. code:: bash

-   cd /path/to/watch-repo
+   cd /path/to/geowatch-repo
    pip install -e .

 This installation process is also scripted in the top-level ``run_developer_setup.sh`` script and takes care of issues that can arise with opencv-python.

-After the ``watch`` module has been installed to your python environment, it can be imported from anywhere regardless of the current working directory as long as the virtual environment was installed in is active.
+After the ``geowatch`` module has been installed to your python environment, it can be imported from anywhere regardless of the current working directory as long as the virtual environment was installed in is active.